MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-avroencoder-readme.md

 ### General

-Azure Schema Registry Avro Encoder raises exceptions defined in [Azure Core][azure_core].
+Azure Schema Registry Avro Encoder raises exceptions defined in [Azure Core][azure_core] if errors are encountered when communicating with the Schema Registry service.
+Errors related to invalid content/content types and invalid schemas will be raised as `azure.schemaregistry.encoder.avroencoder.InvalidContentError` and `azure.schemaregistry.encoder.avroencoder.InvalidSchemaError`, respectively, where `__cause__` will contain the underlying exception raised by the Apache Avro library.

 ### Logging
 This library uses the standard